Earth Justice Team

 - Replaced energy-consuming incandescent light bulbs on the FCUCC campus with energy-efficient LED bulbs.

-- Established recycling collection containers in the Friendship Hall, on the lower floor of the Education Building, in the offices and in the Narthex.
+Sponsored a TED talk during Friendship Time on the importance of eating a plant-based diet. - Established recycling collection containers in the Friendship Hall, on the lower floor of the Education Building, in the offices and in the Narthex.
 Clean paper, cardboard, glass, metal, and plastic items are collected by Curbside Management and re-purposed into useful materials.

 - We have a small pollinator garden behind the church which is part of the Million Pollinator Garden Challenge.